felipecrs/dotfiles/README.md

 Example:

-- Cloning from a branch different than master:
+- Using the convenience script to clone the dotfiles repository on branch `beta`:

   ```bash
   DOTFILES_BRANCH=beta sh -c "$(curl -fsSL https://git.io/felipe-dotfiles)"